palekov/spring-micro-demo/README.md

-# spring-micro-demo
-This is a tutorial project to investigate how to use SpringCloud with microservices
+#This is a tutorial project to investigate how to use SpringCloud with microservices